bgawalt/wav_project/README.md

 some time.
 And the approximation would probably approach the target audio at roughly the same speed.

-I should definitely try replacing the functional `map`-then-`sum` pattern I currently use in the vector projection of Step (1) with a `while` loop.
-I heard Scala runs faster that way.

 In general, there's almost certainly a way I can cut down on having to make new copies of `resid` snippets all the time.
 It'd break the nice little "shared nothing"